Schools Near Morrisville, NC, with Computer Technology Studies

 Bachelor of Science in Computer Science

-This undergraduate program is focused on preparation for employment and research, offering a modern curriculum in fundamental scientific and engineering principals and methods as it applies to computer technology.
+This undergraduate program is focused on preparation for employment and research, offering a modern curriculum in fundamental scientific and engineering principles and methods as they apply to computer technology.
 Graduates of this program are competent in the mathematical foundations of computer science and are able to apply concepts to the performance of computers and computer technology problems.
-Courses in this program cover fundamental principals in software engineering, operating systems and data structures.
+Courses in this program cover fundamental principles in software engineering, operating systems and data structures.

 Durham Technical Community College

 Durham Technical Community College (DTCC) was established in 1961 by an approval of funds by the residents of Durham County.
 This school awards both career certificates and degrees.
-DTCC has a program of study in information systems technology, which includes computer information technology - software specialist and a computer programming degree.
+DTCC has a program of study in information technology, which includes degrees, diplomas and certificates in software development, web development, network security, IT and Cloud systems administration and IT service and support.

-This program prepares individuals for employment as computer programmers and other positions through applications in computer concepts, languages, generators, networking, operating systems, business operations and data management.
-Students learn skills through hands-on training in programming and related computer areas.
+Students will be prepared for employment as computer programmers, web developers, security analysts and other positions through study of computer concepts, languages, networking, operating systems, business operations and data management.
+Hands-on training with computers is a key feature of these programs.